-The regular team
+The Bergerac team

 Ali Boileau – rowing and yoga teacher

-Much of Ali’s time during past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.
+Much of Ali’s time during the past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.

 Nayana Cariappa – yoga teacher

 Nayana’s special area of expertise is in restorative and flexibility-building yoga, a subject of special importance to Masters rowers whose first priority will normally be to avoid injury and stay “in the game”, rather than to win at all costs.

 When not in Bergerac, Nayana is often in Bangalore, her home town, where she has many loyal pupils at the new yoga studio of which she is a joint founder.
 For ten years before becoming a yoga teacher, Nayana worked in admin for the Google corporation, mainly in Singapore.

 Colleen is reponsible for day to day details of accommodation, meals, and use of the house facilites during your stay, and she’ll see to your needs during your stay.